IDAES/idaes-pse/docs/reference_guides/apps/grid_integration/Bidder.rst

 each of these uncertain price and power output pairs formulates a segment in the bidding curves.

-Here we present a stochastic bidding model for a renewable integrated energy system (Wind generator + PEM).
+Here we present a stochastic bidding model for a renewable integrated energy system (wind generator +  polymer electrolyte membrane (PEM) electrolyzer).

 Day-Ahead Bidding Problem for Wind + PEM IES